 Armuchee or Old East Rome

-College Heights neighborhood next to Shorter U is great-super close to everything in town but still very much in the country.
+College Heights neighborhood next to Shorter U is great and super close to everything in town but still very much in the country.

 Move into the area based on the school system.
 We love our neighborhood in Lindale but don’t like the school system.
 We would move into the Model or Armuchee districts if we moved.

-Safe town to rise children, great school system and colleges.
+Safe town to raise children, great school system and colleges.

 Johnson has great test scores!!!!
 Try to get that school district.